 527 U.S. 1, 8 (1999), but the defendant gets a new trial unless the government can establish that it was harmless error.

 If the case is on direct review, and the defense failed to raise the issue below, a court could, depending on the circumstances, view the error as having been waived (the defense intentionally did not raise the issue for tactical reasons).
 It is easy to see reasons why the defense would intentionally stay away the issue; if the principal defense is possession, why raise an issue that would open the door for prejudicial evidence regarding the prior felony?
 Or perhaps the defense was abandoned in order to obtain a favorable plea bargain.
-Proof of a waiver can be challenging, but if the government can show it, the issue is foreclosed on appeal.
+Proof of a waiver can be challenging, but if the government can show it, the issue is foreclosed on appeal (and collateral review).

 If the case is on direct review, and the defense failed to raise the issue below, but the circumstances do not amount to a waiver, a court could nevertheless view the issue as